tanmayy24/Multi-task-Learning-for-sound-event-detection/recipes/dcase2022_task4_baseline/README.md

 | TSS + MTL (α=0.9)                | 0.490 | 0.729 | 1.219         |

 #### References
-[1] L. Delphin-Poulat & C. Plapous, technical report, dcase 2019.

-[2] Turpault, Nicolas, et al. "Sound event detection in domestic environments with weakly labeled data and soundscape synthesis."

-[3] Zhang, Hongyi, et al. "mixup: Beyond empirical risk minimization." arXiv preprint arXiv:1710.09412 (2017).

-[4] Thomee, Bart, et al. "YFCC100M: The new data in multimedia research."
-Communications of the ACM 59.2 (2016)

-[5] Wisdom, Scott, et al. "Unsupervised sound separation using mixtures of mixtures." arXiv preprint arXiv:2006.12701 (2020).

-[6] Turpault, Nicolas, et al. "Improving sound event detection in domestic environments using sound separation." arXiv preprint arXiv:2007.03932 (2020).
+[1] Delphin-Poulat, L. and C. Plapous, “Mean teacher with data augmentation for DCASE 2019 Task 4”, Technical Report, Detection and Classification of Acoustic Scenes and Events (DCASE) Challenge, 2019.

+[2] Turpault, N., R. Serizel, A. Shah, and J. Salamon, “Sound Event Detection in Domestic Environments with Weakly Labeled Data and Soundscape Synthesis”, Detection and Classification of Acoustic Scenes and Events (DCASE) Workshop, pp. 253–257, 2019.

-[7] Ronchini, Francesca, et al. "The impact of non-target events in synthetic soundscapes for sound event detection." arXiv preprint arXiv:2109.14061 (DCASE2021)
+[3] Ronchini, F., Serizel, R., Turpault, N., & Cornell, S., "The impact of non-target events in synthetic soundscapes for sound event detection", Detection and Classification of Acoustic Scenes and Events (DCASE) Workshop, 2021.

-[8] Ronchini, Francesca, et al. "A benchmark of state-of-the-art sound event detection systems evaluated on synthetic soundscapes." arXiv preprint arXiv:2202.01487
+[4] Ronchini, F. and Serizel, R., "A Benchmark of State-of-the-Art Sound Event Detection Systems Evaluated on Synthetic Soundscapes," IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP), pp. 1031-1035, 2022.

-[9] Khandelwal, T., R. K. Das, et al. “A Multi-Task Learning Framework for Sound Event Detection using High-level Acoustic Characteristics of Sounds”.
-Interspeech.
+[5] Khandelwal, T. and R. K. Das, “A Multi-Task Learning Framework for Sound Event Detection using High-level Acoustic Characteristics of Sounds”, Interspeech, 2023.